dkovacs24/ReviOS_faq/docs/before-install.md

 ---

-## Which version do I need for Faceit?
+## Which version do I need for FACEIT?

-As of this moment (2022-04-19), Faceit only works on the `10 22.04` and `11 22.04` versions.
+As of this moment (2022-04-19), FACEIT only works on the `10 22.04` and `11 22.04` versions.

-If you are using one of these versions, and still cannot use Faceit, since the release of that version probably another update was released by Microsoft, which is required by Faceit.
-New build of ReviOS will be released soon.
+If you are using one of these versions, and still cannot use FACEIT, since the release of that version probably another update was released by Microsoft, which is required by FACEIT.
+A new build of ReviOS will be released soon.

 ---